Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Abstract

 \section{Abstract}

-For $g \ge 5$, we give a complete classification of the connected components of strata of abelian differentials over Teichm\"uller space, establishing an analogue of a theorem of Kontsevich and Zorich in the setting of marked translation surfaces.
-Building off of work of the first author \cite{Calderon_strata}, we find that the non-hyperelliptic components are classified by an invariant known as an $r$--spin structure.
+For $g \ge 5$, we give a complete classification of the connected components of strata of abelian differentials over Teichm\"uller space, establishing an analogue of Kontsevich and Zorich's classification of their components over moduli space.
+Building on work of the first author \cite{Calderon_strata}, we find that the non-hyperelliptic components are classified by an invariant known as an $r$--spin structure.
 This is accomplished by computing a certain monodromy group valued in the mapping class group.
 To do this, we determine explicit finite generating sets for all $r$--spin stabilizer subgroups of the mapping class group, completing a project begun by the second author in \cite{Salter_monodromy}.
 Some corollaries in flat geometry and toric geometry are obtained from these results.